- What are the key factors that enable a salesperson to be successful?

 Dean Jones, Global Talent Development Architect and Senior Learning Expert at Gallup, was our guest on a recent Called to Coach.
 In Part 2 of a series on coaching sales performance, Dean reviewed and then expanded on his sales advice in Part 1.
 There are 4 or 5 key factors for those who want to be successful at sales, including drive and building confidence, and these can be grounded in a wide variety of Top 5 CliftonStrengths.
 Dean also discussed the role of ego in salespeople and the need for coaches to allow room for that in their coaching.
 Understanding the 3 primary types of sales can give coaches a better grasp of how to coach salespeople, and it can help salespeople get better at sales.

 Gallup Called to Coach Webcast Series -- Season 9, Episode 16.
-This is Part 2 of a series on coaching sales performance.
-Access Part 1 of this series on coaching sales performance.
+This is Part 2 of a 3-part series on coaching sales performance.
+Access Part 1 and Part 3 of this series on coaching sales performance.

 Sales is an area where fundamentally, it's facilitated by technology; it's facilitated by process.
 But really, human performance makes a big difference.Dean Jones, 8:14